 - Low compression in the engine

-So, Anytime you are having a problem with your vehicle always try to narrow down the list of possible issues.
-As a result, saving you time and money down the road.
-Finally, Less things to check can make for a faster and cheaper repair.
+So, anytime you are having a problem with your vehicle, always try to narrow down the list of possible issues.
+Consequently, saving you time and money down the road.
+Finally, less things to check, can make for a faster and cheaper repair.